FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 How long are most trucking schools?

-The majority of tractor-trailer driver training courses at carrier academies and private schools range from 4-8 weeks in length, with 6 weeks being the most common duration to progress through classroom, yard skills, and on-road driving to prepare for the CDL test.
+The majority of tractor-trailer driver training courses at carrier academies and private schools range from 4-8 weeks in length.
+Six weeks is the most common duration to progress through classroom, yard skills, and on-road driving to prepare for the CDL test.